 - During your Precinct Caucus, your caucus chair will ask if anyone has resolutions to bring forward.

-- See below to read and download our Land Stewardship Caucus Resolutions
+- Click here to read and download the full slate of Land Stewardship’s 2022 Caucus Resolutions